esr360/Kayzen-GS/README.md

 # Kayzen GS
-> A responsive, flexible and dynamic grid system that uses "inline-block" columns.
+> A responsive, flexible and dynamic grid system based off inline-block columns.

 ### Why use inline-block for columns?